guigitH/testcafe-circleCI-demo/README.md

 2. Push any new commit to trigger the workflow on CircleCI

+## Configuration

+1. We currently use the `node@5.0.2` orbs because it provibe reusable packages of parameterizable configuration.
-The configuration can be found in `.circleci/config.yml`, functional tests are run in parallel as demo for concurrency Link your github account to CircleCI and push to your remote server to trigger CircleCI pipelines.
+2. The configuration can be found in `.circleci/config.yml`.
+3. Functional tests are run in parallel as demo for concurrency.